Jathurshan-2019/Insider-Enroller/Channels.md

 This Channel is Recommended for **`Developers`** and **`Early Adopters`** and **`Highly Technical users`**

 ## Why?
-Because this Channel contains the code that is in **early stage of development** so this **may contain severe bugs, errors and this build is more instable**
+Because this Channel contains the code that is in **early stage of development and some may not make its way to release version** so this **may contain severe bugs, errors and this build is more instable**

 ## Benefits
 Users will get **more ahead builds** than other users